-Phantom or Vandal: Which Valorant Rifle is best? | Dexerto.com
+Phantom or Vandal: Which Valorant Rifle is best? - Dexerto

 Breaking down the stats of the Phantom or Vandal individually, they are both pretty similar.
 Although, there are two key differences that distinctly separate these weapons apart.

 The first is their firing rate.
-The Phantom fires at 11 rounds per second, while the Vandal fires at a considerably slower 9.25 rounds per second.
-That means for every six bullets you fire with the Vandal, you’ll get an extra shot out of the Phantom.
+The Phantom fires at 11 rounds per second, while the Vandal fires at a considerably slower 9.75 rounds per second.
+That means for every six bullets you fire with the Vandal, you’ll get nearly an extra shot out of the Phantom.

 The second different is their one-shot capabilities.
 The Vandal is capable of killing anyone with a headshot, no matter the distance.
 The Phantom, however, can only do that in close distances — less than 15m.
 This means the Vandal is better for long-range fights.